openanalytics/crane-pip/README.md

 On first time usage, you will get promted to authenticate yourself in the browser.
 A browser window should automatically open or you can manually open one with the urls printed in the console.

-The access token and refresh token are cached and you will only get promted
+The access token and refresh token are cached and you will only get promted again for authentication if both the access and refresh token have expired.

 #### Limitations